Lord: Other high offices of state

+Holders of these offices are not ex officio peers, although the holders of some of the offices were in the past always peers.

 Non-English equivalents

 In most cultures in Europe an equivalent appellation denoting deference exists.
 The French term Mon Seigneur ("My Lord"), shortened to the modern French Monsieur, derives directly from the Latin seniorem, meaning "elder, senior".
 From this Latin source derived directly also the Italian Signore, the Spanish Señor, the Portuguese Senhor.

 Non-Romance languages have their own equivalents.
-Of the Germanic family there is the Dutch Meneer/Mijnheer/De Heer (as in: aan de heer Joren Jansen), German Herr, and Danish Herre.
+Of the Germanic family there is the Dutch Meneer/Mijnheer/De Heer (as in: aan de heer Joren Jansen), German and Swedish Herr, and Danish Herre.
 All three of these stem from a Germanic title of respect (in this case, from the Proto-Germanic root *haira-, "hoary, venerable, grey", likely a loan translation of Latin seniorem).

-In other European languages there is Welsh Arglwydd, Hungarian Úr, Greek Kyrie, Polish Pan, Czech pán, Breton Aotrou, Albanian Zoti.
+Finnic languages have their own versions: Finnish uses herra and Estonian uses härra, both of which are considered loanwords from Scandinavian languages.
+In other European languages there is Welsh Arglwydd, Hungarian Úr, Greek Kyrie, Polish Pan, Czech pán, Breton Aotrou, and Albanian Zoti.

-In several Indian languages there are: Hindi Swami, Prabhu, Thakur, Samprabhu(Overlord) also words like Saheb or Laat Saheb from Lord Saheb were once used but have changed in meaning now, Telugu Prabhuvu, Tamil Koman, Kannada Dore, Bengali Probhu, Gujarati Swami, Punjabi Su'āmī, Nepali Prabhu.
+In several Indian languages there are the Hindi Swami, Prabhu, Thakur, Samprabhu (Overlord) and also words like Saheb or Laat Saheb from Lord Saheb were once used but have changed in meaning now, Telugu Prabhuvu, Tamil Koman, Kannada Dore, Bengali Probhu, Gujarati Swami, Punjabi Su'āmī, Nepali Prabhu.
 Words like Swami and Prabhu are Sanskrit-origin words, common in many Indian languages.

 Philippine languages have different words for "lord", some of which are cognates.
 Tagalog has Panginoón for "lord" in both the noble and the religious senses.
 Its root, ginoo, is also found in Visayan languages like Cebuano as the term for "lord".
 Ginoo is also the Tagalog root for Ginoóng, the modern equivalent of the English term "Mister" (akin to how Romance language terms like señor may be glossed as either "lord", "mister", or "sir").
 Ilocano meanwhile employs Apo for "Lord" in religious contexts; it is a particle that generally accords respect to an addressee of higher status than the speaker.

 In the Yoruba language of West Africa, the words Olu and Oluwa are used in much the same way as the English term.
 Olodumare, the Yoruba conception of God Almighty, is often referred to using either of these two words.
 In the Yoruba chieftaincy system, meanwhile, the Oluwo of Iwo's royal title translates to "Lord of Iwo".
 In Lagos, the Oluwa of Lagos is one of that kingdom's most powerful chiefs.